 g.
 Any repair or modification to the original bumpers will be examined for safety and strength.
 Exceptions include bumpers, bumper mounts, and other protrusions that have been removed, or vehicles that are manufactured without bumpers.

 h.
-Bumpers will not be removed if they have built-in lights (for example, turn signals, taillights).
+Original manufacturer-installed bumpers will not be removed if they have built-in lights (for example, turn signals, taillights).